 Which rebalancing strategy is best or should we even bother rebalancing?
-Should we just exit stocks completely, especially given how overvalued the U.S. stock market it is?
+Should we just exit stocks completely, especially given how overvalued the U.S. stock market is?
 And why do companies split their stocks.
 This week we answer these and other listener questions.

 In this episode you’ll learn:

 - What are the benefits and challenges of rebalancing.

 - What U.S. stock market valuation indicators have been most accurate at predicting future performance.

 - Does a simple strategy of moving out of the stock market when it falls 10% work?